 - Once you have the revealed area of the Grafix Artist-tac adhesive filled up, fold the cover sheet back over them and smooth with your hand to transfer the adhesive.

-- Remove the strips one at a time from the Grafix Artist-tac adhesive sheet and place on clothespins, using the extra bit at the end to make aligning strips easier.
+- Remove the strips one at a time from the Grafix Artist-tac adhesive sheet and place them on clothespins, using the extra bit at the end to make aligning strips easier.
 Press all along the paper strip to secure.

 - Trim off the excess paper at the end.